 Lighting can come from a number of sources.
 Hanging pendants with colorful lampshades such as these from MINDTHEGAP make for an elaborate centerpiece, while sconces on a wall give an ornamental touch, and floor lamps can also be dotted around your dining table - just make sure the bulb is rated for outdoor conditions and potential wet weather

-For practically lighting your garden, electricity is easiest and can light your garden at the flick of a switch, but a solar lighting solution makes smart use out of the sunshine, and your lights grow stronger throughout the day.
+For practically lighting your backyard, electricity is easiest and can light your garden at the flick of a switch.
+But when it comes to outdoor dining lighting ideas, a solar lighting solution makes smart use out of the sunshine, and your lights grow stronger throughout the day.
 Candles and natural light are also a nice touch to your outdoor table setting.

 For a simple solution, a strong of fairy lights can add a magical touch when weaved over your dining table, just make sure they are hung high enough to not obstruct the area.
 Executed correctly and they can illuminate your table in a gorgeous glow.